Old Tokyo > Taito Ward > Asakusa

-Asakusa (浅草) is famous amongst tourists and locals alike for Senso-ji Temple and Nakamise, the shopping street which approaches the temple.
 Lying along the Sumida River, Asakusa is in the heart of Tokyo’s shitamachi.
-It is unfailingly found on any “Must See” or “Must Do” travel guide list, and deservedly so: Asakusa is rich in culture and one of the most important historical places.
+It is unfailingly on any travel guide list, and deservedly so: Asakusa is rich in culture and one of the capital’s most important historical places.
 It is famous among tourists and locals alike for Senso-ji, the most visited temple in Tokyo.

 History of Asakusa

-The area actually owes its status as an entertainment district to nearby Kuramae.
-During the Edo period (1603-1868) Kuramae (which means “in front of the storehouses”) was, as its name suggests, a storage district for rice.
-This staple food was given as wages for officials of the shogunate, and middlemen (fudasashi) offered storage space for a small fee.
-These industrious individuals soon branched out from being mere rice keepers to exchanging the rice for money with the samurai and then selling it—at a healthy margin—to other local merchants.
+Asakusa actually owes much of its growth to nearby Kuramae.
+During the Edo period (1603-1868) Kuramae—which means “in front of the storehouses”—was, as its name suggests, a storage district for rice.
+This staple food was used as payment for the samurai, and middlemen (fudasashi) offered storage space for a small fee.
+These industrious individuals soon branched out from being mere rice keepers to exchanging the rice for money and then selling it—at a healthy margin—to other local merchants.
 The proceeds were then lent out to others with interest.
-Through this process the fudasashi found themselves with a considerable amount of disposable income and those that were more than willing to help them spend it gathered over the years in Asakusa—kabuki theatres and geisha houses were aplenty.
+Through this process the fudasashi found themselves with a considerable amount of disposable income and those that were more than willing to help them spend it gathered over the years in Asakusa—Kabuki theatres and geisha houses were aplenty.